brotalnia/ItemDuplicates/README.md

-# ItemDuplicates
+# Item Duplicates Finder
-Finds duplicated item template entries.
+Tool to find duplicates of item templates.